Want to make compost fast? Read on to learn what really works, with some handy hints and tips.

-Annual sweet peas are a welcome addition to any garden, providing a fragrant screen for privacy and/or separating different parts of the garden.
+Annual sweet peas are welcome additions to any garden, providing a fragrant screen for privacy and/or separating different parts of the garden.
 Learn how to grow them for home or for exhibitions.

 If a member of your family becomes blind or visually impaired, it would be nice if you could design a sensory garden with them in mind.
 Here are some points to consider.

 Learn how to make a German Easter tree.
 Germany celebrate Easter more than anyone else it seems, with every home displaying Easter trees - branches, bushes or trees with highly decorated and colorful eggs attached to the branches.

-Have you ever wondered how to grow sesame seed plants from shop bought sesame seeds?
-It is good to know they will grow, and even better to know what to expect and how to take care of sesame plants.
+Yes, you can grow sesame plants from shop-bought sesame seeds—I've done it!
+Learn how they grow, what to expect and how to take care of the sesame plants.

-If you want to have a tree in your garden that looks like a tropical palm tree but isn't, have a look at the Cordyline australis, the cabbage palm tree.
+If you want a tree in your garden that looks like a tropical palm tree but isn't, have a look at the Cordyline australis: the cabbage palm tree.
 Suitable for cooler climates, this tree will make a wonderful addition to your garden.

-A great way to protect your home from thieves is to grow protective garden plants around the perimeter of your yard to deter the sneaky entry of thieves and burglars.
+A great way to protect your home is to grow protective garden plants around the perimeter of your yard to deter the sneaky entry of thieves and burglars.